 Continuing to talk about the pen, this can be useful for writing two notes on the fly, as it is not able to be used to make drawings or precision work.

 Under the body of the Chuwi Hi9 Plus LTE we find a chipset MediaTek MTK6797X, Better known as Helio X27, which is inclusive of a processor deca-core with a maximum clock frequency of 2.6 GHz, GPU ARM Mali-T880, 4 GB di RAM LPDDR3 e 64 GB di internal memory eMMC 5.1 expandable via microSD to 128 GB.

-On board we certainly do not have the fastest memories and not even a super-slim software (despite being practically stock), but the daily use with this tablet overcomes without problems the sufficiency.
-In fact, while browsing the web or in the switch between the various apps open in the background I did not find any kind of bugs or miscellaneous blows.
+We certainly don't have the fastest memories on board nor a super streamlined software (despite it being practically stock), but daily use with this tablet easily exceeds sufficiency.
+In fact, while browsing the web or switching between the various apps open in the background I did not encounter any type of bug or various glitches.
 This makes the Chuwi Hi9 Plus LTE a perfect device for traveling productivity.

-In fact, several times I took him out of the house with me to reply to some emails or to edit some written reviews on WordPress or to change settings via YouTube Studio.
+In fact, several times I took it out of the house with me to answer some emails or to edit some written reviews on WordPress or to change settings via YouTube Studio.

 With regard to the GPU this behaves well with casual games and that require less computing power, for example Subway Surfers o Clash Royale, while with heavier titles like PUBG the tablet is more difficult and it will be necessary to set the details to the minimum so that the playback happens smoothly.

 Posteriorly the Chuwi Hi9 Plus LTE It is equipped with a camera from 8 mega-pixels without LED flash.
 If we have seen good performances in the other sectors, we have to go back down to earth with the camera.
 Because performance is related exactly to its price range and type of product.